adriandarian/Floxtime/VERCEL_TROUBLESHOOTING.md

 - "MONGODB_URI is missing!" → Environment variable not set
 - "Failed to connect to MongoDB" → Connection string or network issue
 - "getaddrinfo ENOTFOUND" → Invalid cluster URL
+- "tlsv1 alert internal error" or "SSL routines" → **Use mongodb+srv:// not mongodb://**
+- "ECONNREFUSED" → Wrong cluster address or MongoDB is down

 ## Step 5: Test Locally First